-This relationship spread focuses on the common ground of the relationship, with 3 cards in the middle column showing the common ground.
-The middle column essentially shows the past, present, and future of the relationship.
+This relationship spread focuses more on the common ground of the relationship, with three cards in the middle column showing the common ground.
+The middle column essentially displays the past, present, and future of the relationship.

-Card #4 shows the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
-Card #3 represents the current connection that binds them together, the values they share.
-Card #7 shows the common goals that would keep them together moving into the future.
+Card #4 stands for the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
+The current connection that binds them together is Card #3, indicating the values shared.
+Card #7 implies the common goals that would keep the pair together moving into the future.

 The columns on either side show what each partner brings to the table.
-Remember, relationships need not be romantic, and they partners could even be groups rather than individuals, whatever you choose.
-In this layout, the other person is on the left hand side, and you, the querent on the right.
+Remember, relationships need not be romantic, and the partners could even be groups rather than individuals.
+In this layout, the other person is on the left-hand side and the reader on the right.